raptazure/unifier/README.md

       set    Set the value of a string key to a string
   ```

-## Features
+## Why unity

+- Multi-threaded: many threads are created within a process, executing independently but concurrently sharing process resources to finish tasks in a much faster way.
+This efficiency comes from the unity of threads.
-- WIP
+- Traits for intergration:
+  - Two key-value store engines. `KvsEngine` trait defines the storage interface. `KvStore` implements `KvsEngine` for the `kvs` storage engine and `SledKvsEngine` implements `KvsEngine` for the `sled` storage engine.
+  - Three threadpool implementations. `ThreadPool` trait contains methods that create a new thread pool, immediately spawning the specified number of threads, and that spawn a function into the threadpool. `NaiveThreadPool` implements `ThreadPool` and spawns a new thread every time the `spawn` method is called. `RayonThreadPool` implements `ThreadPool` using a data parallelism library called [rayon](https://github.com/rayon-rs/rayon).
+And `SharedQueueThreadPool` implements `ThreadPool` using a shared queue.
+  - Different kinds of engines and threadpools to choose is the unity of implementations.
+- Built on top of open-source projects and online tutorials, this is the unity of crates and experiences.
+- I have been playing _Assassin's Creed Unity_ recently :)

 ## Benchmark

-Compared with [sled](https://github.com/spacejam/sled) (a concurrent embedded kv database), `kvs` engine takes samller space and offers faster speed.
+Compared with [sled](https://github.com/spacejam/sled) (a concurrent embedded key-value database), `kvs` engine takes samller space and offers faster speed.
 The benchmark results are as follows:

 <br/>